 Concept Schools is a management company that reshapes K-12 education through the use of the Concept Schools Design.
-We use our expertise in STEM-focused, college preparatory primary and secondary education to create or help to create effective charter public schools that share the common goal of exceptional student learning through clearly defined standards and innovative school designs and educational approaches.
+We use our expertise in STEM-focused, college preparatory primary and secondary education to create effective charter public schools that share the common goal of exceptional student learning through clearly defined standards as well as innovative school designs and educational approaches.

 Upon attaining a high level of success with HSA Cleveland and HSA Columbus, the same team went on to found Concept Schools as part of their replication model in 2003.
 Since then Concept has grown to manage and/or operate 30 schools in seven different states in the Midwest.

 In such as short time, Concept has become one of the most sought-after organizations when it comes to STEM- focused charter schools in the Midwest.
 In a research study released in January 2013 by CREDO of Stanford University, Concept Schools was named among the highest-performing charter support organizations in the nation.
 Our many other instances of local, state, and national recognition over the past 16 year attest to the success of our school model.

 A charter school is a publicly-funded, tuition-free institution with non-selective enrollment.
 Like any school there is a maximum number of students allowed per grade and classroom; most charter schools offer small class sizes and school sizes.
 Charter schools are an alternative to traditional public schools and are paid for with state tax dollars.
 They provide parents with the opportunity to send their student to a school that uses educational practices that fit with their student’s style of learning.
 While charter schools have the ability to utilize different methods than public schools, they are under the same academic regulations as dictated by the state.
 Charter schools are privately run and have a board that oversees progress and holds the schools accountable.

 What Is the Curriculum Like?